Art Exhibition Explores Notions of African and African American Beauty

 WOOSTER, Ohio — The College of Wooster Art Museum will present “Posing Beauty in African American Culture,” a striking collection of color and black-and-white images that explore the contested ways in which African and African American beauty have been represented in historical and contemporary contexts.
 The exhibition, which opens Jan.
 15 and continues through Mar.
 3, will feature a range of works, mostly photographs, which will be on display in both the Sussel Gallery and the Burton D. Morgan Gallery in Ebert Art Center (1220 Beall Ave.).

-Presented in collaboration with Wooster’s Center for Diversity and Global Engagement (CDGE) and the Office of the President, “Posing Beauty” explores contemporary understandings of beauty by framing the notion of aesthetics, race, class, and gender within art, popular culture, and political contexts, according to exhibition curator Deborah Willis.
+Presented in collaboration with Wooster’s Center for Diversity and Inclusion (CDGE) and the Office of the President, “Posing Beauty” explores contemporary understandings of beauty by framing the notion of aesthetics, race, class, and gender within art, popular culture, and political contexts, according to exhibition curator Deborah Willis.
 The images challenge romanticized notions of beauty in art by examining their portrayal in three thematic sections: “Constructing a Pose,” “Body and Image,” and “Modeling Beauty and Beauty Contests.”